vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

   }
 }
 ```

-In order to display grids in Flutter, you would use the `GridView` widget.
-This widget has various constructors each of which achieves more or less the same goal but with different input parameters.
-In this example, to comply with the SwiftUI code as much as possible, we will use the `.builder()` initializer of our `GridView` widget in Flutter like so:
+To display grids in Flutter, you use the [`GridView`](https://api.flutter.dev/flutter/widgets/GridView-class.html) widget.
+This widget has various constructors, each of which achieves more or less the same goal but with different input parameters.
+This example uses the `.builder()` initializer:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/grid_in_flutter/lib/main.dart (GridExample)"?> -->
 ```dart